qgis/QGIS-Website/README.md

 # Generate translated content from .mo files
 # Creates translated versions of content in content-translated/<lang>/
 make messages-generate

+# Clean translated content directory
+# Removes all content from content-translated/
+make clean-translations

+# Copy original content as fallback for all languages
+# This ensures untranslated pages still appear in other languages
+make copy-content

+# Generate translations with fallback content
+# Combines clean-translations, copy-content, and messages-generate
+# This ensures all pages exist in all languages, falling back to English when no translation exists
+make generate-translations-with-fallback

 # Push source strings to Transifex
 # Converts and uploads English strings to Transifex for translation